ohgodspidersno/ogsn-pz-mods/README.md

 1. Shouldn't be able to burn inflammable clothes like welding masks and helmets
 1. Gather gunpowder from .38 ammo (and any others that are missing)
 1. A single bullet shouldn't weigh something like 50% as much as a box containing 24 bullets.
+1. Sport batteries spawning inside standard cars
+1. Maps should be flammable

 ###Even Better Literature Sorting
 1. Same as Book Collection for the most part